Caramel Pear Pie with Oatmeal Cookie Crumble

 We already discussed that pears ripen from the inside out, so if the outside is soft, the inside is super mushy.
 So how do you tell when your pear is perfect to eat?

-Press gently near the stem, where the pear is smallest.
+Press gently near the stem, where the pear is the smallest.
 If it has a little give, it’s ripe!
 Don’t squeeze the bulky bottom of the pear and expect any softness.

 Don’t let the long name of this pear scare you off — it’s actually pretty simple and quick to make, especially since there’s no top crust or lattice involved!
-There are three main components to this pear pie:
+There are four main components to this pear pie:

 - Spiced Pears: To make the pears, peel and slice your pears into half-inch thick slices.
 Toss with some flour, sugar, cinnamon, and lemon juice.